stanfordhpccenter/cs74/labs/week1/Lab-2-SSH-configuration.md

 ----

-**2: Copy the SSH Public Key to the Server - For MacOS & Linux Users ONLY**
+**2: ONLY For MacOS & Linux Users - Copy the SSH Public Key to the Server**

 Run the following, replacing [username] with your HPCC username, which we're providing: